mohammad2java/java-tools-docs/README.md

       alomost all jvm flag can be set or print using following syntax.

       -XX:+FlagName  --for print like -XX:+PrintFlagsFinal
-      -XX:FlagName=Value for setting value like - XX:HeapDumpOnOutOfMemoryError=true
+      -XX:FlagName=Value for setting value like -XX:HeapDumpOnOutOfMemoryError=true